djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 ### The System has detected a link failure

+Quite often I'll get this message when connecting the monitor for the first time, or having waggled the cable.

 [![Demo site](/assets/2021-01-27/error.jpg "error")](/assets/2021-01-27/error.jpg)

-From googling around it seems it is to do with the type of Display Port 1.2 cable.
+From googling around it is to do with the type of Display Port 1.2 cable.

 I bought a few VESA Certified cables which seem to work much better: